 You can’t log the same activity more than once during your course – unless you participate with a new level of involvement.
 See examples of how students get an award.

-Once you have gained the points you need for a Bronze, Silver or Gold Award, you can submit your award for approval.
+Once you have gained the points you need for a Bronze, Silver or Gold Award, your award is ready for submission.

 These examples show how someone would collect the points needed for an award.